By Jamie Board

 “Here’s what will happen.
 I’m going to scratch at the front door and meow.
 The humans will see that I want to go outside.
 When they open the door, you must quickly push your cage door open.
 In the meantime, I will take my sweet time going out the front door so that you can fly out!”

 I jump with joy, “That’s a splendid idea, Buttons!”

-“Ok Buttons, you want to go out?” the female human asks.
+“You want to go out?” coos the human.

-Buttons adds a purr-meow and the human falls for the act.
-She begins to unlock the front door and opens it nice and wide.
-Buttons looks at her and rubs her leg.
+Buttons lets out a purr-meow and the human falls for the act, practically melting at Buttons’s feet.
+The human begins to unlock the door and opens it nice and wide.
+Buttons looks at the human and rubs their leg while giving Pi a quick wink.
 That must be my cue!